Spandanamk264/Climate-Modeling-Unified_Mentor/README.md

 Here’s to building technology that informs, empowers, and serves a greater purpose. 🚀

 ---
-*ClimateAI v3.0 | Developed by your friendly Data Science Intern*
+*ClimateAI v3.0 | Developed by Spandana Mahadevappa Kandagal*